 I first assembled the sleeves to the body.
 Then, I assembled the sides and sleeves in one seam.

-I closed the ribbing bands to form the neckline, cuffs, and bottom of the garment... and I assembled them again in one seam (in the round) and tada... one hour later my great sweatshirt was ready!
+I closed the ribbing bands to form the neckline, cuffs, and bottom of the garment... and I assembled them again in one seam (in the round) and tada... one hour later my awesome sweatshirt was ready!

 2 thoughts on “Sewing a sweatshirt entirely with the overlocker... it is not so difficult!”